0tso/pathfinding/docs/structure.md

 3. \[Game AI Pro 2\] "JPS+: An Extreme A* Speed Optimization for Static Uniform Cost Grids", Rabin and Silva, 2015
 4. "The JPS Pathfinding System", Harabor and Grastien, 2012
 5. "Improving Jump Point Search", Harabor and Grastien, 2014
+6. "Simple Optimization Techniques for A*-Based Search", Sun et al, 2009

 ### Performance remarks
 I found out that the code that initializes the map state takes about 1000x more time than the pathfinding algorithms themselves for small distances; about 2000-6000 microseconds per run, which is an unacceptably long time.